Dandelion coffee is an excellent caffeine free coffee substitute that tastes very similar to regular coffee.

 Place the root pieces into a food processor and grind them up to resemble coarse meal.

-Stirring the roots periodically during the roasting period will help them cook evenly and ensure they don't burn.
+Stirring the roots periodically during the roasting period will help them cook evenly and ensure they don't burn, which would leave a burned taste in the finished product.

 It's a good idea to leave the oven door open as you roast the roots to let the moisture escape.